groops-devs/groops/README.md

 ## Citing GROOPS

-If you use data sets computed with GROOPS in a publication or publish the data itself, you can pay us back by citing our reference paper.
+If you use data sets computed with GROOPS in a publication or publish the data itself, please cite our reference paper.
-A [preprint](https://doi.org/10.1002/essoar.10505041.1) is available on the ESSOAr which can be cited as:
+A [preprint](https://doi.org/10.1002/essoar.10505041.1) is available on the ESSOAr, which can be cited as:

 *Mayer-Gürr, T., Behzadpour, S., Eicker, A., Ellmer, M., Koch, B., Krauss, S., Pock, C., Rieser, D., Strasser, S., Suesser-Rechberger, B., Zehentner, N.,  Kvas, A. (2020).
 GROOPS: A software toolkit for gravity field recovery and GNSS processing.
 Earth and Space Science Open Archive, 8. https://doi.org/10.1002/essoar.10505041.1*